owntone/owntone-server/docs/install.md

   libcurl4-openssl-dev
 ```

-Note that forked-daapd will also work with other versions and flavours of
+Note that OwnTone will also work with other versions and flavours of
 libgcrypt and libcurl, so the above are just suggestions.

-While forked-daapd will work with versions of libevent between 2.0.0 and 2.1.3,
+While OwnTone will work with versions of libevent between 2.0.0 and 2.1.3,
 it is recommended to use 2.1.4+.
 Otherwise you may not have support for
 simultaneous streaming to multiple DAAP clients.